TBeijen/tbnl-hugo/content/post/2024-04-24-12-factor-13-years-later.md

 These days we expect application deployments to be frequent and without any downtime.
 That implies either rolling updates or blue/green deployments.
 Even blue/green deployments, in large distributed platforms, are hardly ever truly atomic.
 And deployment patterns like canary deployments, imply being able to roll back.

-So, getting this right opens up the path the frequent no-hassle deploys.
+So, getting this right opens up the path the frequent friction-less deploys.

 This is about databases, cached data and API contracts.
 We need to consider: